MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/Dimension.md

 setWeather(weatherType: WeatherType, duration?: number): void `

-Sets the current weather within the dimesion
+Sets the current weather within the dimension

 #### **Parameters**
 - **weatherType**: [*WeatherType*](WeatherType.md)

-  Set of weather to apply.
+  Set the type of weather to apply.
 - **duration**?: *number* = `null`

+  Sets the duration of the weather (in ticks).
+If no duration is provided, the duration will be set to a random duration between 300 and 900 seconds.

 > [!CAUTION]
 > This function is still in pre-release.
 Its signature may change or it may be removed in future releases.